Matt Burton: 2022

 Burton made his international debut against Scotland Rugby League Team at Coventry Building Society Arena winning 84-0.
 Burton scored a try on debut and executed a one-on-one steal.
 With the game well and truly iced, Addo-Carr and Burton pulled off a "party trick for the ages" with BBC Sport labelling them 'The Kangaroo Globetrotters'.
 'But watch the play from Burton, just watch how he keeps the ball in play, Addo-Carr picks it up and it's a brilliant, brilliant finish,' Johnathan Davies added.
 'Demonstrated his pace, but he wouldn't have had the opportunity unless for Burton.'
 'What a play that is and then to finish it, a kick and a chase, that will be all over social media tomorrow'.
 The play is considered one of the best tries in Kangaroos history according to Mal Meninga.
 The Kangaroos went on to win the final against Samoa 30-10 at Old Trafford, with Burton not selected for play.

 2023

-On the 28th of January, the Canterbury-Bankstown Bulldogs announced that Burton and Reed Mahoney would be the gameday on-field captains.
-Burton said "“I never thought I would have got the opportunity to Captain the side and it’s obviously a really big honour.
-I am really looking forward to it and it’s great that I’ll have Reed there beside me.
-It’s new to both of us so it’s going to be a big challenge, but we’re both really looking forward to leading the side".
+On 28 January, the Canterbury club announced that Burton and Reed Mahoney would be the gameday on-field captains.
+Burton said "“I never thought I would have got the opportunity to Captain the side and it's obviously a really big honour.
+I am really looking forward to it and it's great that I'll have Reed there beside me.
+It's new to both of us so it's going to be a big challenge, but we're both really looking forward to leading the side".

+In round 5 of the 2023 NRL season, Burton kicked a field goal in golden point extra-time as Canterbury defeated North Queensland 15-14.

+Burton played a total of 23 games for the club throughout the season as Canterbury finished 15th on table.

+2024

+In round 5 of the 2024 NRL season, Burton scored a hat-trick and kicked five goals in Canterbury's 30-26 upset victory over the Sydney Roosters.

+In round 12, Burton scored two tries for Canterbury and kicked six goals in their 44-12 win over St. George Illawarra.

+In round 17 and 18, Burton kicked back to back golden point extra-time field goals for Canterbury which earned them victories over Cronulla and the New Zealand Warriors.

+Burton played a total of 23 games for Canterbury in the 2024 NRL season as the club qualified for finals finishing 6th which was the first time Canterbury had managed to do this in eight seasons.
+Burton played in the clubs elimination finals loss against Manly.

+2025

+In round 2 of the 2025 NRL season, Burton suffered an MCL injury in Canterbury's 40-24 victory over the Gold Coast and was ruled out from playing for at least a month.

+Burton played 21 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Canterbury would be eliminated from the finals in straight sets.